MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-page-layout.md

 1. In the **Portal Management app**, scroll to the **Content** section and select **Web Pages**.

 1. Locate and open the page you created previously in the **Pages** workspace.
+This will open the root webpage.
+We will need to make our changes in the related localized content page.

-1. Go to the localized content web page.
+1. Scroll down and in the **Localized Content** section , select the localized content web page.

     :::image type="content" source="media/tutorial-custom-layouts/web-page.png" alt-text="Select the localized content page.":::

+    > [!NOTE]
+    > If you have multiple languages provisioned, you will need to update each localized page.

 1. Go to the **Miscellaneous** section and select the web link set you want to display in the **Navigation** field.

     :::image type="content" source="media/tutorial-custom-layouts/navigation-link.png" alt-text="Navigation lookup." border="true":::

+1. Save your changes, and return to the **design studio**.

-1. Preview your custom page to see the side navigation implemented.
+1. Select **Preview** and then **Desktop** to view your custom page with the side navigation implemented.

     :::image type="content" source="media/tutorial-custom-layouts/custom-page.png" alt-text="Web page using custom layout." border="true":::

 ### See also

 - [Create a custom page layout](../configure/custom-page-layouts.md)